-I. INFORMAL RESOLUTION
+8. INFORMAL RESOLUTION

 Informal means of resolution, such as mediation, may be used in lieu of the formal investigation and determination procedure.
-However, informal means may only be used with the complainant's voluntary cooperation and the involvement of the Director of Legal Affairs.
+However, informal means may only be used with the complainant's voluntary cooperation and the involvement of the Title IX Coordinator.
 The complainant, however, will not be required to work out the problem directly with the respondent.
 Moreover, either party may terminate any such informal means at any time and elevate the complaint to the formal process.

-J. APPEALS
+9. J. APPEALS